biotite-dev/biotite/doc/tutorial/application/vina.rst

 Molecular docking
 =================

-.. currentmodule:: biotite.application_v2.autodock
+.. currentmodule:: biotite.application.autodock

 *AutoDock Vina* predicts how a small molecule, the *ligand*, binds to a protein, the *receptor*.
-It is interfaced by the :class:`VinaApp` in the :mod:`biotite.application_v2.autodock` subpackage.
+It is interfaced by the :class:`VinaApp` in the :mod:`biotite.application.autodock` subpackage.
 Let's dock biotin into its famous binding partner streptavidin.
 As we would like to check how well the docking works, we download a high-resolution crystal structure of the complex, which we split into the